into your inbox

 The facts: Forget’s collapse against Mecir costs McEnroe and Fleming dearly

 For John McEnroe, a four-time US Open champion, the 1986 edition of his favourite tournament had started in the worst possible way.
 For the first and only time in his career, the former world No 1 was defeated in the first round, after a poor performance against Paul Annacone (1-6, 6-1, 6-3, 6-3).
 “That’s something that I have to look at,” he even said during his press conference, when asked about the idea of retirement.

-Their first match was scheduled on August 30, in third position on the Grandstand arena, after the second-round clash between Miloslav Mecir and Guy Forget.
+Their first match was scheduled as the third match on August 30 on the Grandstand Arena, after the second-round clash between Miloslav Mecir and Guy Forget.
 In the morning, Fleming drove to McEnroe’s place, in Cove Neck, Long Island, to practice, but after lunch, when they called to check on previous matches, they found out that Mecir already led 3-2 in the second set.
 Quickly, the two players jumped into McEnroe’s car, but they got stuck in a traffic jam while Forget was collapsing, losing the third set 6-1.

 The match was called at 2pm, and at that time, while Christo Steyn and Dane Visser, their opponents of the day, were ready to play, there was no sign of McEnroe and Fleming.
 The rules allowed them 15 minutes to get there, but at 2.15, the officials had to make a decision as the three-time US Open champions were still not to be seen.